Tag Archives: Alexandra Daddario

 Random great one liners here and there are really the main highlight in the 2017 version of Baywatch.

-Am I crazy for thinking that the original Baywatch television series about a group of California lifeguards may have had a little more substance than this re-imagining?
-The first thing that disappointed me when the movie started is the lack of sufficient character back story.
-How else was I going to connect with them and become invested if I hardly know a thing about most of the key players.
+The first thing about Gordon’s movie that disappointed me is the lack of sufficient character backstory.
+How else was I going to connect with them and become invested when I hardly know a thing about most of the key players?

-It had never occurred to me just how dissatisfied the Baywatch characters must have been with their own jobs.
-In Seth gordon’s movie, they appear to be so unhappy that they assume the roles of police officers.
-Isn’t that illegal?
-Did the TV series take things this far and I just didn’t notice?
-Generally, I know that this is a movie and things often have to be ‘bigger and better’ but for me it was definitely bigger and beyond ridiculous.
+The way the story was written had me thinking about how dissatisfied the Baywatch characters must have been with their own jobs.
+Especially since, in Seth Gordon’s movie, they appear to be so unhappy that they assume the roles of police officers.
+I mean, isn’t that illegal?
+Did the TV series also take things this far, and I just didn’t notice?

 If I had to pick a favourite moment, in this film, I choose the beautiful fireworks display towards the end.
 That’s really it because the trailer proved better than the finished product.
 A far too common trend with comedies, it seems.